tengstrand/lein-polylith/readme.md

   The following steps are performed:
     - checks for circular dependencies and stops if found.
-    - calculates what components and bases to process based on what has changed since the last successful build.
+    - calculates what components and bases to process based on what has changed since the last success.
     - calls 'sync' and makes sure that all dependencies in project.clj files are in sync and that all systems have all components they need.
     - AOT compile changed components, bases and systems to check that they compile and fulfill workspace interfaces and have all libraries they need.
     - runs tests for all bases and components that have been affected by the changes.
-    - if the entire test is successful and +success is set, then execute the success command that updates the time for the 'last-successful-test' bookmark.
+    - if all the tests are successful, then execute the success command that updates the time for the last success.

   lein polylith test [ARG] [SKIP]
-    ARG = (omitted) -> Since last successful build, stored in bookmark :last-successful-build in WS-ROOT/.polylith/time.edn
+    ARG = (omitted) -> Since last success, stored in bookmark :last-success in WS-ROOT/.polylith/time.edn
-                       or :last-successful-build in WS-ROOT/.polylith/git.edn
+                       or :last-success in WS-ROOT/.polylith/git.edn
                        if you have the CI variable set to something on the machine. timestamp -> Since the given timestamp (milliseconds since 1970). git-hash  -> Since the given git hash if the CI variable is set.